Nathan Healy

 Frequently Asked Questions

-Yes, solar makes sense in Georgia for most homeowners.
-With electricity rates rising 13% since 2021 and abundant sunshine, solar provides financial benefits and energy independence.
+Yes, solar makes sense for many Georgia homeowners.
+With electricity rates rising 13% since 2021 and 5.1 daily peak sun hours, solar panels can offset your utility costs while protecting against future rate increases.